Most People Ask the Wrong Questions

 How Do You Handle Disagreements?

 This one catches people off guard.
-But how a designer handles conflict tells you everything about what working with them will be like when something does not go perfectly — and something always does not go perfectly.
+But how a designer handles conflict tells you everything about what working with them will be like when something doesn't go perfectly — and something always doesn't go perfectly.

-A good answer involves clear communication, documented scope, and a willingness to work through problems.
-A bad answer is defensiveness or vagueness.
+A good answer involves clear communication, documented scope, a defined revision process, and a willingness to work through problems.
+A bad answer is defensiveness, vagueness, or "we don't really have those problems."

 What We Tell Our Clients

 We encourage every potential client to ask us all of these questions.
-We show live work, explain our process in detail, give full ownership of everything we build, and are honest about what is and is not included.
+We show live, performant work.
+We explain our process in detail before anyone signs.
+We give full ownership of everything we build.
+We're honest about what's and isn't included.

-If you are evaluating agencies right now, book a strategy call.
-We will answer every question on this list — and a few you have not thought to ask yet.
+If you're evaluating agencies right now, book a strategy call.
+We'll answer every question on this list — and a few you haven't thought to ask yet.